SebastianAigner/reelchest/duplicates-agent-rs/README.md

 - [x] Apply early-terminating `mininum_cumulative_sum` to save a bunch of computations (at the expense of tracking state)
 - [x] Use `fold_while` from itertools instead of nested loops and evaluate performance
 - [x] Split implementation into separate files/modules for better separation of concerns
+- [x] Use `num-cpus` to auto-scale worker count
+- [ ] Write a blogpost about cross-compiling from macOS to Raspberry Pi